 - You will have seven weeks to complete your project!

 The programme is open to all students at the University of Winchester, no matter your skills, interests, accessibility needs or degree level.
 Visiting students are absolutely welcome.
 We are not looking for any particular year, degree subject or background, just the enthusiasm to see your own ideas in action.

 No prior experience of consultancy or the non-profit sector is necessary, and whatever your skills and interests are, we'd love to hear from you.
 If selected for the programme, you will receive training and support to help you develop the skills needed to meet the challenge, we only ask you bring enthusiasm and potential to the course!

-We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including special educational needs, please write to firstname.lastname@example.org and let us know how we can make this activity more accessible.
+We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including if you want to disclose a disability or special educational needs, please do get in touch with Liz at firstname.lastname@example.org and let us know how we can make the activity more accessible.

 If you have any questions about the application process or the course itself, please contact us at email@example.com.